apache/airflow/docs/apache-airflow/administration-and-deployment/kubernetes.rst

 Kubernetes Executor
 ^^^^^^^^^^^^^^^^^^^

-The :doc:`Kubernetes Executor </core-concepts/executor/kubernetes>` allows you to run all the Airflow tasks on Kubernetes as separate Pods.
+The :doc:`Kubernetes Executor <apache-airflow-providers-cncf-kubernetes:kubernetes_executor>` allows you to run all the Airflow tasks on
+Kubernetes as separate Pods.

 KubernetesPodOperator